MM4DBER24/mm4dber24.github.io/pre-training.md

 ------------------------------------------------------------------------

-### Day 1 (August 31, 2023): Introductions, training goals, introduction to mixture modeling
+### Day 1 (May 17, 2024): Introductions, training goals, introduction to mixture modeling

 #### Learning Outcomes:
    1. Identify why research goals and aims (not research questions) are more appropriate for mixture models